brianfakhoury/fakhoury.xyz/lib/data/Blog/Why Next.js 13.4 is Exciting A Personal Perspective.md

 ## The Game Changer: The App Router

 Now, let's get to the exciting part.
-Next.js 13.4 introduces a new feature called the App Router, which is a game changer for hobbyist developers like us.
+Next.js 13.4 introduces a new feature called the App Router, which is a game changer for hobbyist developers like myself.
 The App Router allows us to have a single 'app' directory where we can organize our pages alongside any other related files.
 This concept is known as colocation and it allows for more efficient development.

 ```jsx
 // app/blog/page.tsx